 I knew I would slip-up going into a self-imposed second quarantine due to my struggles in being a mother, needing at least one hip surgery, and living through a pandemic.
-A fact I accept in my dermatillomania recovery is I can’t be perfect with a disabled body with chronic pain, especially while going through everything else 2020 has tacked on.
+A fact I accept in my dermatillomania recovery is I can’t be perfect with a disabled body and chronic pain, especially while going through everything else 2020 has tacked on.
 My skin picking urges increase with stress, pain, sleep deprivation, and exhaustion.
-As a new mom this year, all of the aforementioned applies to my current situation and issues surrounding coping during these tough times.
+As a new mom this year, all of the aforementioned applies to my current situation along with the struggle to cope during these tough times.

-From far away, you may think the spot that triggered me today was one of a few other darkened marks, but it’s a smaller, deeply-embedded pimple under my eye that makes me want to get rid of it.
-Specifically- popping it.
-In reading further, you may be triggered as someone who skin picks, uncomfortable if you cannot understand the condition, or fascinated if you’re interested in understanding psychology and mental health.
-As someone who has been in recovery from skin picking after receiving therapy from Karen Pickett following our appearance on The Doctors in 2015.
-I want to breakdown the thought process that went into managing this one specific urge.
+From far away, you may think the spot that triggered me today was one of a few other darkened marks, but it’s a smaller, deeply-embedded pimple under my eye that makes me want to get rid of its fullness immediately.
+Specifically, by popping it.
+WARNING: In reading further, you may be triggered as someone who skin picks, uncomfortable if you cannot understand the condition, or fascinated if you’re interested in understanding psychology and mental health.
+As someone who has been in recovery from skin picking after receiving therapy from Karen Pickett following our appearance on The Doctors in 2015, I want to break down the thought process that went into managing this one specific urge.

 I found this pimple after wiping my eyes, shortly after doing my third feeding this morning.
 Due to how full it felt, I immediately became panicked and thought “I must get rid of it“.
-I made a mistake, from what I learned in my therapy, by walking into the bathroom to investigate it.
-I leaned into the mirror (mistake number two) and was surprised that it didn’t look as intrusive as it felt.
-Since it isn’t wasn’t red, swollen or didn’t have a whitehead, it was easier to walk away from because it didn’t tap into my insecurities of how I feel my skin should look.
+I made a mistake by walking into the bathroom to investigate it.
+Mistake number two is that I leaned into the mirror.
+However, I was surprised that it didn’t look as intrusive as it felt.
+Since it isn’t wasn’t red, swollen or didn’t have a whitehead, it was easier to walk away from because it didn’t tap into my more severe insecurities of how I feel my skin should look.

 Although it’s not a cognitive distortion related to this urge, no, skin doesn’t have to look a certain way.
 Skin can be textured, discolored, jagged, flaky, and all of these imperfections belong on our bodies.
 Some occurrences come and go while others are scars for life.
-My initial panicked reaction to finding the pimple is a blatant cognitive distortion; there was no urgency for a “must” in popping the pimple other than to feel like I rid my skin of something that feels like it doesn’t belong- thus, pacifying my primal fear response.
+My initial panicked reaction to finding the pimple is a blatant cognitive distortion; there was no urgency for a “must” in popping the pimple other than to feel like I rid my skin of something that doesn’t belong- thus, pacifying my primal fear response of recognizing a threat.

-In learning about Acceptance-Commitment Therapy (ACT) as it relates to excoriation disorder, I had to experience how intense an urge was in order get through it.
-When I held back on this urge, with my teeth clenched I felt a hollowness in my chest.
-The urge to touch it, to try and come up with a legitimate reason for me picking it, interrupts my life from other issues I could be spending my mental energy on.
+In learning about Acceptance-Commitment Therapy (ACT) as it relates to excoriation disorder, I had to experience how intense an urge was in order get through it, including recognizing physical reactions to finding or resisting an urge.
+With my teeth clenched, when I held back on this urge I also felt a hollowness in my chest.
+The panicked perceived need to touch the spot and trying to come up with a legitimate reasons to prevent myself from picking it interrupts my life, taking away from other issues I could be spending my mental energy on.
 In going through an urge, my fists ball up and I stimulate my fingertips with my nails (fidget toys would be a better alternative if I picked at my tips).
-I feel a deep sadness with spiked anxiety, but the intensity dies down… until the next time I think about it or accidentally touch it, triggering my panic.
-To feel like I’m being productive toward my recovery, I use polysporin cream or a zit sticker on a spot depending on if I have opened a spot or if it’s visibly triggering.
+I feel a deep sadness- a mental defeat- with spiked anxiety, but the intensity dies down… until the next time I think about it or accidentally touch it, triggering the panic all over again.
+To feel like I’m being productive toward my recovery but not hyperfocusing on my skin, I use polysporin cream or a zit sticker on a spot depending on if I have opened a spot or if it’s visibly triggering.

 Not all thoughts we tell ourselves are true.
 We get caught in picking cycles for years because we don’t- then can’t after repetitive reinforcement- challenge the untrue thoughts that give us permission to pick our skin.
 I was unable to walk away from any urge before therapy because I didn’t have the mindfulness to trace my triggering steps, and if I tried to refrain from picking deliberately at the mirror an overwhelming feeling of anxiety always won.
 I recognize my faults in moving forward with the steps to make it to the bathroom, then looking into the mirror.
 I caught my cognitive distortion and challenged it before it became a “permission-giving statement” to correct later.